routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 description: "How do I receive webhook requests?"
 ---

-# Receive Webhook Notifications
+# Receive Webhook Requests

-This document describes how to make use of the [Webhook Action Type](/reference/action-types/webhook/) to receive HTTP requests with JSON data when someone interacts with your apps.
+This document describes how to make use of the [Webhook Action Type](/reference/action-types/webhook/) to receive HTTP requests with JSON data when someone interacts with one of your apps.

 Webhook actions are extremely powerful as they can be integrated with any existing system that can receive HTTP requests.

-## Creating the Action
+## Create the action

-Follow the steps below to create a [action](/reference/actions/) for creating Webhooks.
+Follow the steps below to create an [action](/reference/actions/) for creating Webhooks.

-### Step 1
+### Step 1: Choose a workspace

 Start by making sure you're in the desired [workspace](/reference/workspaces/).
-Click on the menu bar dropdown to choose.
+Hover over the menu bar dropdown to choose.

 <p align="center">
   <img src="/images/navigation/choose-workspace-dropdown.png" width="90%">
 </p>

-### Step 2
+### Step 2: Open the new action dialog

 Select the **Actions** tab within the workspace view and click the **+ New Action** button.
 This will launch a modal for creating new actions.